MiltonGreat/StockMarketAnalysis/README.md

 2. Cluster Analysis – Identifying distinct stock market behavior patterns and anomalies.
 3. Forecasting – Predicting future stock returns using various statistical and machine learning models.

+The goal is to explore long-term trends in stock market behavior, detect market phases, identify anomalies tied to significant financial events, and forecast future stock prices.

 ### Dataset

 The dataset consists of monthly stock price, dividends, earnings, interest rates, and the consumer price index (CPI).
 This allows for the conversion of stock prices to real values and long-term financial trend analysis.